renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Optional Neutral Trait: Cold-Adapted

-Your ancestors have long dwelled in the snowy north, and you are well adapted to the cold—although you suffer somewhat in warmer lands.
+Your ancestors have long dwelled in the snowy north, and you are well adapted to the cold — although you suffer somewhat in warmer lands.

 - You gain Resistance: Cold and Vulnerability: Heat.